 Where possible, it is recommended that you choose to submit under the current rules and specifications for thesis for the following reasons:

-Current and historical academic program rules and specifications for thesis are maintained on the Adelaide Graduate Centre website and may also be found in the University Calendar of the relevant year.
+Current and historical academic program rules and specifications for thesis are maintained on the Calendar.

 Careful proof reading of the text is essential to ensure that such errors have been corrected and you should not rely on your supervisors to undertake this task for you.
 Textual errors are a source of irritation to examiners and suggest a lack of care and attention on your part.
 If desired and provided that the assistance is acknowledged in your thesis, you may engage the services of a professional editor to assist you in preparing the thesis.